Gradients (SN56) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gradients Historical Price

-According to the latest data gathered on Gradients live price page, the current price of Gradients is 29.77USD.
-The circulating supply of Gradients(SN56) is 1.26M SN56 , giving it a market capitalization of $37.44M.
+According to the latest data gathered on Gradients live price page, the current price of Gradients is 29.53USD.
+The circulating supply of Gradients(SN56) is 1.26M SN56 , giving it a market capitalization of $37.28M.

 - 30 Days0.00%$ --$ 37.3080$ 26.7654